Published By Credit Suite at November 25th, 2016

-This means you will be approved ONLY on the merits of your BUSINESS credit report… your personal report isn’t even reviewed.
+This means you will get approval ONLY on the merits of your company credit report… your personal report isn’t even reviewed.

-This means there is no credit check from the business owner to get approved.
-This also means that anyone who has bad, even horrible personal credit can still be approved for business credit.
+This means there is no credit check from the business owner to get approval.
+This also means that anyone who has bad, even horrible personal credit can still get approval for corporate credit.

 Here’s a video that walks you through the steps to build your business credit

-So as business credit is used it has no adverse impact on the owner’s consumer credit because it’s not reported to consumer agencies.
+So as this credit is used it has no adverse impact on the owner’s consumer credit because it’s not on report to consumer agencies.

-This means utilizing the account, even over 30%, won’t have any adverse impact on the personal credit scores.
+This means using the account, even over 30%, won’t have any adverse impact on the personal credit scores.

-And there are no inquires on the personal credit when you apply for business credit as long as you don’t supply your SSN.
+And there are no inquires on the personal credit when you apply for company credit as long as you don’t supply your SSN.

 30% of your total consumer credit score is based on utilization so if you use your personal credit to get credit cards for your business, if you use those cards you will lower your scores.
 Using more than 30% of your limit WILL result in a score decrease

 So if your limit is $1,000, having a balance above $300 lowers your scores.
-This means 40% of your total score is damaged just by applying and using the credit you obtain using your consumer scores.
-With true business credit, 0% of your score is affected.
+This means 40% of your total score is damaged.
+And this is just by applying and using the credit you get using your consumer scores.
+With true corporation credit, it affects 0% of your score.

 10% of your total consumer credit score is based on inquiries so if you are using your personal credit to apply for business loans and credit, your scores will go down as a result of those inquiries.